 Online consumers are looking for specific product information when they’re searching and considering apparel and accessories.
 Give them the information they need to make an informed decision by providing the correct product data.
 Get a snapshot of attribute requirements for apparel and accessories.

 Provide high-quality images

 When people shop online, they rely heavily on images to evaluate what you’re selling and decide what they want to buy.
-A photo can be the deciding factor for a user to click your ad.
+A photo can be the deciding factor for a user to click your ad or a free product listing.
 Make the right first impression with a high-quality image.

 - Show clothing on models.
 Showing how your product looks on a real person can help inspire people to consider it for themselves.
 If you’re using a full-body image, avoid cropping the model’s head or feet.
 If you’re selling one article of clothing, such as a top, make sure your product is the focus of the image so users understand what you’re selling.

 - Show non-clothing products, such as shoes, handbags, or accessories, alone in your main images, and on a model in your additional images.
 Be clear about what product you’re selling in your main images while providing more context and inspiration in your additional images.